BlokasLabs/pisound-docs/Home.md

 ## Hardware setup

-Mount pisound on top of your Raspberry Pi while the RPi is unpowered, so it appears as in the images at the top.
+Mount pisound on top of your Raspberry Pi via the 40-pin header and fasten it with the screws provided while the RPi is unpowered, so it appears as in the image at the top.

 ### Supported Raspberry Pi models